libp2p/docs/content/introduction/what-is-libp2p.md

 ## What problems can libp2p solve?

-While peer-to-peer networks have many advantages over the client-server model, there are also challenges that are unique and require careful thought and practice to overcome.
+While peer-to-peer networks have many advantages over the client-server model, there are unique challenges that require careful thought and practice to overcome.

 libp2p lets you preserve your network identity, overcome network censorship, and communicate over different transfer protocols.